philipphenkel/docker-bittorrent-tracker/README.md

 docker pull henkel/bittorrent-tracker:latest
 ```

-Follow the "Usage" instructions to re-start service.
+Follow the usage instructions to re-start the service.

 ### License